snowplow-archive/snowplow.github.com/_posts/2016-02-29-guide-to-debugging-bad-data-in-elasticsearch-kibana.md

 [Recently][r73-release] we started loading bad data into Elasticsearch.
 In this guide, we will walk through how to use Elasticsearch through Kibana to:

-1. Monitor the number of bad rows
+* Monitor the number of bad rows
-2. Spot problems that emerge
+* Spot problems that emerge
-3. Quickly diagnose the route causes of the issues, so that they can be addressed upstream
+* Quickly diagnose the route causes of the issues, so that they can be addressed upstream

-## The Kibana discover UI
+## The Kibana discover UI: a great interface for diagnosing bad data

 The Kibana discover interface provides a great UI for debugging your bad rows.